revaturelabs/interviewquestions/Python/Python- Module/PIP & Pylint.md

 `pip unistall studentclass`

->  After running this command, The pip package manager will to confirm that we want to remove the package sudentclass.
+>  After running this command, the pip package manager will confirm that we want to remove the package studentclass.

 </details>